 - Class Training Sustainable development depends on your entire team, not just one or two individuals.
 Your team will explore diverse fund development topics focused on individual giving and sustainability.
 DDP participants are encouraged to bring up to six staff and board members to each session.
 You may rotate participants throughout the program.

 - Peer Learning You will join a dynamic cohort of fellow nonprofit leaders and board members to form a supportive and confidential forum in which to share knowledge and personal experiences and to explore new strategies for dealing with challenging situations.
 Together, you will learn to communicate your impact to your community of supporters.

 Meet Your DDP Lead Instructor

-Your guide on the journey to fund development success is Janet McIntyre.
-Janet is a certified coach with more than twenty years of experience in nonprofit leadership roles, including Executive Director of Hollywood Arts Council and Director of Development for Classical KUSC Public Radio.
-She holds an Executive Masters of Leadership with an emphasis in nonprofit management from USC’s Price School of Public Policy.
-To view Janet's bio, click here.
+Your lead facilitator and guide to fund development success is Janet McIntyre, ESC’s Vice President of Programs and Training.
+Janet is a certified coach with more than twenty years experience in nonprofit leadership and fund development roles.
+To view Janet’s bio, click here.

 All sessions will be held from 8:30 a.m. to 12:00 p.m. at The California Endowment building,

 1000 N. Alameda St., Los Angeles, CA 90012.

 - Tuesday, Jan.
 15, 2019

 APPLICATIONS ARE NOW CLOSED FOR THE 2018-2019 PROGRAM.